georgepaul171/Research-Project/bpd/1June/results/analysis.md

 3. **Robust Scaling** for features
 4. **Standard Scaling** for target variables

+As recommended by scikit-learn article for robust scaling.

 ## 3. Results and Interpretation

 ### 3.1 Model Performance
-The model demonstrates exceptional performance with HMC-enhanced posterior exploration:
+The model demonstrates good performance with HMC-enhanced posterior exploration:

 - **R² Score**: 0.9455
 - **RMSE**: 6.2403